roeylange/fileMonitor/README.md

 ### Cooperation

 The project benefited greatly from excellent teamwork and communication.
 Each team member focused on different aspects of the project, leading to effective and efficient problem-solving and implementation.

+## Bibliography
+### Documentation
+1. PyQt5 Documentation
+    Riverbank Computing.
+"PyQt5 Documentation."
+Available at: https://www.riverbankcomputing.com/static/Docs/PyQt5/ Used for developing the GUI and understanding how to implement various widgets and event handling.

+2. Watchdog Documentation (PyPI)
+        Watchdog Project.
+"Watchdog on PyPI."
+Available at: https://pypi.org/project/watchdog/ Source for downloading and installing the Watchdog library, along with usage instructions.

+### Community Resources

+1. Geeks for Geeks - Watchdog
+    Geeks for Geeks.
+"Create a Watchdog in Python to Look for Filesystem Changes."
+Available at: https://www.geeksforgeeks.org/create-a-watchdog-in-python-to-look-for-filesystem-changes/
+    Guide used to set up and implement file system monitoring with Watchdog.

+2. Geeks for Geeks - PyQt5 Introduction
+    Geeks for Geeks.
+"Introduction to PyQt5."
+Available at: https://www.geeksforgeeks.org/python-introduction-to-pyqt5/ Used for understanding the basics of PyQt5 and how to start building GUI applications.

+3. Geeks for Geeks - PyQt5 GUI Design
+    Geeks for Geeks.
+"Designing GUI Applications Using PyQt."
+Available at: https://www.geeksforgeeks.org/python-designing-gui-applications-using-pyqt/
+    Detailed guide on designing and implementing GUI applications with PyQt.

+4. GitHub Issues - Watchdog
+    GitHub Community.
+"Watchdog Issue #648."
+Available at: https://github.com/gorakhargosh/watchdog/issues/648 Specific issue we also encountered & resolved during the project related to Watchdog functionality.